40 Years of a Divided Cyprus

 39thAnnual Austrian Symposium on Public International Law

-The 39th Annual Austrian Symposium on Public International Law is organized by the Section for International Law and International Relations of the Faculty of Law at the University of Vienna and will take place at the Klosterneuburg Monastery from May 22 to 25 2014, where leading experts will discuss recent issues pertaining to International Law.
+The 39th Annual Austrian Symposium on Public International Law was organized by the Section for International Law and International Relations of the Faculty of Law at the University of Vienna and took place at the Klosterneuburg Monastery from May 22 to 25 2014, where leading experts discussed recent issues pertaining to International Law.

-Ambassador Dr. Reiterer, Senior Advisor at the European External Action Service, Dr. Lehne, MA, visiting Scholar at Carnegie Europe and Mag.
-Toncic-Sorinj, envoy to the Federal Ministry for Europe, Integration and Foreign Affairs, will report on four years of practical experience at the European External Action Service.
-Finally, practical insights will also be provided by Ambassador Dr. Tichy and envoy MMag.
+Ambassador Dr. Reiterer, Senior Advisor at the European External Action Service, Ambassador Dr. Lehne, MA, visiting Scholar at Carnegie Europe and Mag.
+Toncic-Sorinj, envoy to the Federal Ministry for Europe, Integration and Foreign Affairs, reported on four years of practical experience at the European External Action Service.
+Finally, practical insights were provided by Ambassador Dr. Tichy and envoy MMag.
 Schusterschitz from the Austrian Federal Ministry for Europe, Integration and Foreign Affairs, as well as Ambassador Dr. Zellweger, from the Swiss Federal Department of Foreign Affairs and Ambassador Prof. Dr. Hector, from the Federal Foreign Office Berlin.